Get MAD with your data

-Once you have drilled in and pin pointed a possible issue that needs to dealt with -Your Actionable Insight, you may require some further detailed pieces of data.
-For example a Sales persons margin is much lower on average than others and you have identified that they seem to be offering more discount at POS on average than others.
-Once you have drilled down to this sales person, then identified the sales you might want to be able to view all the details of specific transactions.
+Once you have drilled in and pinpointed a possible issue that needs to be dealt with – Your Actionable Insight – you may require some further detailed pieces of data.
+For example, a specific category may be performing much lower on average than others and you have identified something that may be causing it.
+Once you have drilled down to this key area, you might then want to be able to view all the details of what is happening.

 These sheets typically are just a large table of transactional data that through the process of the Analysis level should have been filtered down to a quite specific set of data.
 You don’t want to get here and still have 1000’s of lines to trawl through.

 A detail sheet showing the specific transaction details of a specific set of data base off applied filters

 The MAD Framework Triangle